-The Atlanta-based United Parcel Service, commonly referred to as UPS or Big Brown, is the largest parcel delivery company in the world.
-Big Brown delivers over 4 billion packages each year to more than 200 countries.
-Besides a fleet of 147,000 delivery trucks, UPS has its own airline company with 500 airplanes.
+The Atlanta-based United Parcel Service of America (commonly referred to as “UPS”) is the largest parcel delivery company in the world.
+The industry leader delivers over 4 billion packages each year to more than 200 countries.
+Besides a fleet of brown trucks (an element strongly associated with the brand), UPS has its own airline company with 500 airplanes.

 UPS began as a courier service more than 100 years ago.
-Throughout its long history, the color brown and the famous sword-shaped logo have been inextricably linked to the company.
-Aside from a few modifications, the famous logo has stayed almost unchanged.
-UPS and Owens Corning stand out as two companies that have trademarked their signature colors and their logos.
+Throughout its long history, the color of UPS and the famous sword-shaped logo have been inextricably linked to the company.
+Aside from a few modifications, the UPS brandmark and its brown uniforms have remained remarkably consistent.
+The consistent use of these elements has been a cornerstone of UPS’s branding strategy.
+The UPS brown color and Owens Corning’s pink stand out as two examples of companies able to trademark a color as part of their identity.

 History of UPS and Its First Logos

 In 1907, teenage friends Claude Ryan and Jim Casey of Seattle borrowed $100 from a friend to set up a new company.
-They called it American Messenger Company, and it operated as a small messenger and courier service.
+They called it the American Messenger Company, and it operated as a small messenger and courier service.
 Their first office was in the basement of their uncle’s tavern.
 At first, their employees delivered on foot and bicycle.
-By 1912, the company had its first delivery van, which was a Ford truck.
+By 1912, the company had its first delivery truck, which was a Ford.

-Ryan and Casey continued buying trucks as their business expanded.
-They wanted to paint the trucks matching colors, but they couldn’t decide on the right shade.
+As the business expanded, Ryan and Casey wanted their trucks to be painted in matching colors but couldn’t decide on the right shade.

-In 1916, they hired manager Charles Soderstrom, who came up with the idea to paint the trucks brown.
+In 1916, they hired manager Charlie Soderstrom, who came up with the idea to paint the trucks the Pullman Brown color.
 At that time, many trains carried the well-known Pullman Coach sleeper cars.
-These dark brown coaches were a symbol of power and elegance to many people.
-Soderstrom suggested that UPS should use the same color to create a similar image.
+These dark brown coaches were a symbol of power and elegance.
+Soderstrom suggested that UPS should use the color to create a similar image.

-Soderstrom also pointed out that brown would hide dirt better than other colors.
-The company’s owners agreed, and they soon settled on the same brown color for their workers’ uniforms.
+Soderstrom also pointed out that Pullman Brown would hide dirt better than other colors, an advantage for vehicles that covered vast distances.
+The company’s owners agreed, and they soon settled on the same shade of brown for their workers’ uniforms.

 Read more on famous trademarked colors and how you can trademark a color